 According to the NIH-AARP Diet and Health Study documented in the American Journal of Preventive Medicine, seniors who gave up cigarettes in their 60s have a lower chance of dying than those who kept smoking.
 The research found that individuals who decided to quit smoking in their 60s had a 23% lower risk of death than those that continued to smoke.
 Since smoking is strongly connected to various ailments, quitting can help you avoid many of them and increase your mortality.

 Smoking is known to affect various senses, especially those of smell and taste.
 When you quit smoking, you’ll start to relish the smell and taste of things.
 The dull taste and smell of smoke you’re used to will be far gone, and you will begin finding food irresistible and delicious.
 During your later years in life, loss of appetite is something common.
-If your sense of smell and taste are also compromised by smoking, your appetite could be suppressed even further.
+If your senses of smell and taste are also compromised by smoking, your appetite could be suppressed even further.

 Saves You Money